Coping with coronavirus

 Health worries during the crisis

 Coronavirus isn’t the only health problem you may be worrying about at the moment.
 Many appointments and operations have been postponed or cancelled.
-Many dentists and opticians have been closed.
 Your GP appointments may be via video call or over the phone for the time being.
 We explore where to get medical help during this time.

 - How to get tested for Covid-19